They say…

 Meanwhile the greyhound stadium closed in 2017 and was soon demolished, replaced by a new development including a stadium for League One football team AFC Wimbledon alongside housing and shops.
 The Cherry Red Records Stadium, as it was named, opened in November 2020.
 By the Horns began brewing an exclusive beer for the stadium, Crazy Gang Pale Ale.

-The relationship deepened in December 2021 when the brewery took over the Phoenix pub, on the stadium site but open to the public except during matches, as the new official taproom.
-The old taproom across the road has closed and the brewery is in the process of vacating the units.
+The relationship deepened in December 2021 when the brewery took over the Phoenix pub within the stadium (Plough Lane SW17 0NR), open to the public except during matches, as the new official taproom.

 More London brewers